By Kuo Pei Yu

-On 15 July 2019, Advisory visited Hwa Chong Institution with professionals from the banking and finance industry.
-The Discover series aims to provide a platform for students to engage directly with working professionals through school and public engagement, and we do so through a panelist and breakout group components.
+On 15 July 2019, Advisory hosted Discover@HCI: Banking and Finance, visiting Hwa Chong Institution with professionals from the banking and finance industry.
+The Discover series aims to provide a platform for students to engage directly with working professionals using school and public engagement, through a panelist and breakout group components.

 Our 3 distinguished speakers were Mr Ang Eng Hieang, Executive Director of Megatr8 Inc. Pte Ltd; Mr Cliff Hartono, Director of Set in Stone Gallery and CEO of Jasri Partners; and Mr Jackson Yeow, founder of Light Asset.

 During the session, the speakers were eager to share their life experiences with the participants – from how their junior college and university education have impacted their lives to their working experiences in the finance and banking industry.
 Through the sharing, many of the participants gained a clearer insight on what they can expect when working in the industry and how they better prepare themselves for it.
 Here are three main takeaways from the session:

 As a banker or financial advisor, interacting with clients and building trust and rapport with them is part and parcel of the job.
 Most people entering the industry will be able to acquire the skills overtime, though it may come more naturally to some people more than others.
 The friendships forged and networks built can make this a fulfilling process too.

 The speakers also shared that while the initial stages of the career may be more challenging, it will generally get better once you have built a reputation for yourself and established a good relationship with the people around you; this comes with time and continuous hard work.